 There are a range of options, and a corresponding range of price tags, for outdoor flooring.
 Think hard about what it is going to be worth to you to create a space from the ground up that will fill you with peace and pride whenever you look out from the inside, and that you’ll want to spend more time enjoying than you ever have before.
 The old adage that “you get what you pay for” is true, but even on a tight budget you can find options to dramatically improve the look and feel of your condo balcony or rooftop patio.

 Many indoor/outdoor products, like carpets or manufactured grasses, can be very economical, and will look great until they begin to wear.
-The downside of these types of outdoor flooring is that they hold water, meaning the concrete stays wet for longer periods of time.
+The downside of these types of flooring for condo balconies is that they hold water, meaning the concrete stays wet for longer periods of time.
 This can actually speed up the deterioration of the balcony surface and in many cases is forbidden by many strata councils or condo boards.
 Because they stay wet longer, you will also be faced with diminished usability after a weather event, unless you leave your galoshes by the door.

 Floating Floor Tiles